 Another example Vaeyens et al. used was comparing elite Australian athletes who had less than 4 years and those with more than 10 years of practice in their main sport, noting that the ages of training onset were very different (17.1 ±4.5 vs. 7.9 ±2.5), as was the number of sports before their main sport (3.3 ±1.6 vs. 0.9 ±1.3).[ix]
 Additionally, only 44% of the Athens Olympic athletes started competing internationally during their youth career.
 The rest began internationally during their adult lives.

-In some ways, the above information is push-back against the model of accumulated quality practice hours espoused by Ericsson in 1993 because it suggests that there are performers who start later, although even Ericsson made a nod to this research in their 2019 response to criticisms employed in a meta-analysis of research on deliberate practice by Macnamara et al. in 2014.[x]
-In other ways, it’s a push-back against the theory that specialization is required.
-Sports do have trends in pathway development, but there is variation in the path different athletes take to get to the top.
+In some ways, the above information is push-back against the narrative about an average amount of practice hours popularized by Gladwell (interpretation of Ericsson, 1993) because it suggests a large variation in practice hour totals.
+I say in some ways, because Ericsson noted the focus should likely be on the quality of said practices hours in their 2019 response to criticisms employed in a meta-analysis of research on deliberate practice by Macnamara et al. in 2014.[x]
+In other ways, it’s a nuanced narrative on specialization and generalization.
+Sports do have trends in pathway development, but there is variation in the path different athletes take to get to the top — particularly in climbing.

 Acknowledgment: I’m indebted to Dr. Russell Martindale, Associate Professor at Edinburgh Napier University, Dr. Phillip Watts, Professor Emeritus of Sports and Exercise Science (Retired) at Northern Michigan University, and Dr. Shannon Siegel, Co-Chair of the Department of Kinesiology at the University of San Francisco, for their review of different sections of this write-up.
 They were very generous with their time, advice, and recommendations.
 They are not responsible for any mistakes, omissions, or poor arguments on my part!